2022 Spring Sports Spotlight

 Club Spotlight: Robotics Club

-Our Robotics Club makes STEM skills accessible for all students, giving them a fun opportunity to develop skills in mathematics, creative problem solving, engineering, and team cooperation.
+Our Robotics Club makes STEM skills accessible for all students, giving them a fun opportunity to develop skills in mathematics and problem solving.